tsacdop/tsacdop/README.md

 Tsacdop is a podcasts player developed with flutter.
 The development is still on early stage.

-Thanks for flutter team and all plugin developers, especially [webfeed](https://github.com/witochandra/webfeed) and [audiofileplayer](https://github.com/google/flutter.plugins/tree/master/packages/audiofileplayer/).
+Thanks for flutter team and all involved plugin developers, especially [webfeed](https://github.com/witochandra/webfeed) and [audiofileplayer](https://github.com/google/flutter.plugins/tree/master/packages/audiofileplayer/).

 The podcasts search engine is powered by [ListenNotes](https://listennotes.com).